 Dairy products, including yogurt, are often very high in fat, particularly saturated fat.
 Saturated fats tend to be the most difficult for the body to digest, and saturated animal fats are the worst of all.
 All fats are GI tract stimulants and can trigger IBS attacks, so a low fat diet is crucial for keeping your digestion stable.
 This means that the fats you do eat should be heart-healthy and mono-unsaturated/poly-unsaturated.
 All high saturated fat foods should be avoided as much as possible.
 You'll easily obtain the small amounts of saturated fat your body needs from a low fat diet that incorporates natural plant sources such as olive oil, canola oil, nuts, and flax.

 The live cultures in yogurt (also called probiotics) can be highly beneficial to IBS and digestive health in general.
 However, you don't have to eat dairy to get these benefits.
 You can choose soy or rice yogurt that contains live cultures or take probiotic supplements.
-Plus, you can use a prebiotic soluble fiber such as Tummy Fiber that will encourage the growth of probiotics in your gut by giving your healthy gastrointestinal bacteria a food source.
+Plus, you can use a slowly fermenting prebiotic soluble fiber that will encourage the growth of probiotics in your gut by giving your healthy gastrointestinal bacteria a food source.

-Even better, you can cook with both non-dairy yogurt and Tummy Fiber, so you're getting probiotics and prebiotics with every meal.
-(See the delicious Heather Cooks! smoothie recipe in the video below for a super fast and easy example.)
+Even better, you can cook with both non-dairy yogurt and your soluble fiber suplement.
+Now you're getting probiotics and prebiotics with every meal.
+Watch the delicious Heather Cooks! smoothie recipe in the video below for a super fast and easy example.

-IBS Diet Sneaky Sin #3 - Alcohol (just one glass of wine is okay, right?)
+IBS Diet Sneaky Sin #3 - Alcohol.
+Just one glass is ok, surely?

 I've given up most alcohol, but I still like to have a glass of wine or beer when I get home from work.
 Just one drink can't cause problems, can it?